AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 > A \[Transaction] has a list of \[Operation] objects that will be applied to the editor.

-The Transaction controls the state refresh of the editor.
-Each change you want to make to the state of the editor is made by fetching the Transaction instance within the EditorState (done by the getter we talked about earlier) and calling the `apply` method of the EditorState.
+The [Transaction](https://blog.appflowy.io/how-we-built-a-highly-customizable-rich-text-editor-for-flutter/#transactions) controls state of the editor and when it is refreshed.
+Each change you want to make through the editor is made by fetching the Transaction instance within the EditorState (done by the getter we talked about earlier) and calling the `apply` method of the EditorState.

 You may ask why we have to use a Transaction instead of directly mutating the Document contained within the EditorState.
 Well, mutating the document with its API is not recommended because you must consider the implications of collaborative editing.